cspades/predi-home/README.tex.md

 **Week 7** - Design and code the imitation learning algorithm on AWS Sagemaker, and test/visualize it by training on simulated/generated trajectories of the smart home derived/sourced from reputable smart home usage databases or behavioral statistics (WSU CASAS).
 Validate the performance of the imitation learning model on real-time test data sampled from the training distribution.

 **Week 8** - Extra time in case of delayed development, as well as prepare for the Demo.

 **Week 9** - Close the loop and program the smart home control algorithm that collects/processes data from the simulation (Home/Connect-I/O), sends it to the Cloud (AWS IoT), retrieves the adaptive/learned policy (AWS Sagemaker), and control the smart home simulation (STM Nucleo).

 **Week 10** - Debug/optimize the control and ML algorithm(s), and prepare auxiliary materials (report, video, website, etc.) for the Project.
 Study the possibility of applying unsupervised learning and data summarization on the training dataset to extract approximately unique trajectories that the resident uses to customize the autonomy of the smart home.

 **Finals Week** - Complete the Project and fork/clone the repo on GitHub.

+## Deliverables

+Code/programs and design architecture for the STM Nucleo, ConnectI/O, and AWS that executes as designed if connected to a computer running HomeI/O or a compatible control API for smart homes.

 ## Future Work